immannan/elasticsearch/md/Lab_10.md

 ```

 This way, we will have one index for every day, where each day\'s data
 will be stored within its index.
-We had learned the index per time frame
-in Lab 9[*, Running the Elastic Stack in Production.*]

 Now that we have our Logstash data pipeline ready, let\'s send some
 data.